Library War: The Wings of Revolution: Production

 In June 2011, an anime film based on Library War light novel series by Hiro Arikawa was first reported to be in the works through a pamphlet advertising new releases from Kadokawa Shoten.
 It would adapt the light novel's fourth and final volume, Library Revolution, after the first three volumes were animated as the 2008 television series Library War.
 Takayuki Hamana and Kenji Konuta were respectively announced as the director and screenwriter of the film in December 2011, with Production I.G as its animation studio.
 In February 2012, Kadokawa Pictures listed the film to their slate of works scheduled for release that year, with its title revealed as Library War: The Wings of Revolution.
 That month, the voice cast of the anime series were set to reprise their roles, including Marina Inoue as Iku Kasahara, Tomoaki Maeno as Atsushi Dojo, Tatsuhisa Suzuki as Hikaru Tezuka, Miyuki Sawashiro as Asako Shibasaki, Akira Ishida as Mikihisa Komaki, and Kanji Suzumori as Ryusuke Genda.
 The trailer that was released in March 2012 confirmed Issey Ogata and Megumi Han joining the cast, with their respective roles later confirmed as Kurato Tōma and Kiyoka Kojima.
 Additionally, Base Ball Bear lead vocalist Yūsuke Koide was confirmed to be voicing Rikudō Mark Ingram.
 The voice recording session began by the end of March 2012.

 Music

 The orchestral recording of the music that would be used for Library War: The Wings of Revolution, led by its composer Yugo Kanno, began in early March 2012.
-Later that month, Base Ball Bear was revealed to be performing the theme music for the film titled "First Love" (初恋, Hatsukoi).
+Later that month, Base Ball Bear was revealed to be performing the theme song for the film titled "First Love" (初恋, Hatsukoi).
 The film's original soundtrack was released by EMI Music Japan on June 13, 2012.